-The main result of this section is to show that, for a generic system, the cardinality of K as a function of λ is a piecewise constant function, where the cardinality changes by one at each breakpoint.
-Although the main focus of this paper is on discrete time systems, this result holds for both continuous and discrete systems.
+The main result of this section is to show that, for a generic system, the cardinality of the control gain K (obtained via the regularized SODC problem) as a function of λ is a piecewise constant function, where the cardinality changes by one at each breakpoint.
 In general, there are 2^{mn} different sparsity patterns for the controller K. Therefore, finding the best structure(s) among this exponential number of structures via enumeration is neither practical nor efficient.
 Due to this difficulty, we use the L_1 regularization and prove the following results under generic conditions:

-- 1. The optimal controller corresponding to $\lambda = 0$ is dense, whereas the one for large λ 's is highly sparse (K = 0). - 2.
-As λ decreases from $+\infty$ to 0, the sparsity of the optimal controller changes gradually and there is no big jump in the cardinality of the controller.
+1. The optimal controller corresponding to $\lambda = 0$ is dense, whereas the one for large λ 's is highly sparse (K = 0).